-Boating is a popular way to pass the summer in this district.
-Make sure you know the rules and please be courteous of other boaters.
+Boating is a popular summer activity in our district, but it's important you know the rules and how to be courteous of other boaties.

-In this district it is compulsory to wear a life jacket at all times in any boat under six metres.
+In our district, it's compulsory to wear a lifejacket at all times when on any boat six metres in length and under.

-Safety is no accident!
-Follow some simple advice to make sure you and your family are safe in the water during the summer months:
+Safety is no accident.
+We've got some simple advice below to help you and your family stay safe in the water during the summer months:

-- Check the boat, engine and equipment before heading out onto the water.
+- Check your boat, engine and equipment before heading out onto the water.

 - Check the weather forecast before leaving.

-- Know the rules – get a copy of the Waterways Bylaw (see related links)
+- Know the rules – get a copy of the Waterways Bylaw.

 - Make sure you have an anchor, bailer, spare fuel, torch and warm clothing on the boat.

-- Always have two means of communication, for example cell phone, flares.
+- Always have two means of communication, for example - a mobile phone and flares.

-Queenstown Coastguard now have a free 24 hour call centre service for non urgent but assistance required calls.
+Queenstown Coastguard has a free 24 hour call centre service for non urgent but assistance required calls.

-If you need Queenstown Coastguard assistance on the water please dial *500 on your cellphone.
-This will be answered by Coastguards 24hr control centre, where they will take the call and activate pagers for the caller to get assistance.
+If you need Queenstown Coastguard assistance on the water, please dial *500 on your cellphone.
+This will be answered by Coastguard's 24hr call centre, where they will take the call, activate pagers and get you the assistance required.

 For all emergencies, please call 111.